DKER2/DKER2/README.md

 - **Technologies:** Docker, Terraform

 ## 👀 More About Me
 - I enjoy watching soccer, Manchester is red.
-Investing.
+Investing in assets.
 - On weekends, I love sleeping and spending quality time with friends and family.

 [1.1]: https://img.shields.io/badge/Twitter-00acee